“GFD: Blade Of Shadows”

 The boy was puzzled by my actions when I returned.
 “What did you do that for?
 Do you want me to steal you something else?”

 Such a young criminal.
 I let a short laugh escape me before telling him, “I am hungry.
 I have traveled very far, yes.
 But stealing is not the answer.
 If it is my destiny to starve, then I shall starve.
 I won’t condemn or dishonor myself in an attempt to avoid it.”
-I then leaned closer to the androgynously beautiful boy, and I said, “The human spirit, the soul…it is a very fragile thing, and difficult to maintain.
-But maintaining it…is what must be done.
+I then leaned closer to the beautifully androgynous boy, and I said, “The human spirit, the soul…it is a very fragile thing, and difficult to maintain.
+But maintaining it is what must be done.
 Even when we are hungry.”
 The boy gave me an odd look, but as I smiled at him to show him that there was no disgrace on his part, he smiled back at me.
 A smile that could outshine the sun and the moon combined when blossomed to its full potential.

 The boy hurried off to another corner of the restaurant, and I felt my heart fill with a warm sensation as his devilish grin lingered in my thoughts.

 It was a sensation that hardened, and turned cold, as I saw the older boys from outside enter the restaurant.
 Five of them.
-Already, the demons within them caused a gloom to thicken the tension within the eatery and among all its patrons.
+Already, the demons within them caused a gloom to thicken the tension within the eatery and among all of its patrons.
 Their eyes scanned the room, and eventually landed on my table.
 They headed towards me, and began to surround me from behind.

 “Hey.”
 One of them said rudely.
 “I’m talking to you, wanderer.”
 A slight shove from behind caused my shoulders to lurch forward.
 “Who are you?
 Huh?
 What are you doing here?”